Please read and review Pingry’s Informed Consent for Participation document regarding Return-to-School COVID-19 Testing.

-Please refer to the calendar below, which indicates the Distribution Day, Collection Day, and Campus Access Window for the weekly testing cycles to be administered in January and February.
+Please refer to the calendar below, which indicates the Distribution Day, Collection Day, and Campus Access Window for the weekly testing cycles to be administered through March.
 “Campus Access Window” refers to the period of time that you will NOT be permitted on either campus, at any time, if you did not participate in that week’s testing cycle, and if you did not provide a negative result from an independent polymerase chain reaction (PCR) test administered within 48 hours of the collection date.

 How Will a Snow/Remote Day Affect The Testing Schedule?

 We are likely to have more snow days in the months ahead.
 Starting in January, we will be revising our testing schedule in the event of a snow day as follows:

 If a snow day happens to fall on a Collection Day…

 •If the Collection Day is a Tuesday, we will move collection to Wednesday morning.
 Any samples that were collected on Monday afternoon will remain viable for testing and you will not be required to submit a new sample on Wednesday.

 Barring additional snow days or school closures during the week, we will continue to adhere to the twice weekly testing schedule.

 •If the Collection Day is Friday, we will skip the second testing cycle for that week and resume testing the following week,per the schedule.
 Any vials that were submitted on Thursday will be destroyed and will not count towards the testing cycle.